Back to API DocsOpenClaw Guide

 This is safer than creating a delayed alert immediately.
 It avoids false-positive calls if the user replied but the agent failed to acknowledge the pending alert in time.

-Fallback pattern for agents without scheduling support:
+The skill also includes a fallback pattern for situations without scheduling support:

 1. Send a chat message first.